ChickenKyiv/recipe-antd/hn-mig-folder/readme.md

 --------------------------------------
 ---------------------------
 ----------------------
-“Artificial Intelligence, deep learning, machine learning — whatever you’re doing if you don’t understand it — learn it.
-Because otherwise you’re going to be a dinosaur within 3 years.” ~Mark Cuban

-First of all, thank you for opening this newsletter.

-Today we’re talking about ML auditability: the ability of an auditor to achieve a comprehensive examination of the financial records and financial statements of a client.

 how you can check some results that were done in the middle of the model generation process.